reflection in woman's glasses

 • Change in refractive error

-How do I prepare for a vitrectomy?
+How do I get ready for a vitrectomy?

-Ask your eye doctor what you need to do to prepare for vitrectomy surgery.
-Ask whether you need to stop taking any medicines before the procedure.
-You will need to avoid eating anything after the midnight before your surgery.
+Ask your eye care provider what you need to do to get ready for vitrectomy surgery.
+Ask if you need to stop taking any medicines before the procedure.
+Follow any directions you are given for not eating or drinking before your surgery.

 What happens during a vitrectomy?